agsb/immu/arch/6502c/README.md

         All math as signed 2-complement's, and 0x8000 is Not A Number (NAN).

-        FOR NEXT masks offsets with 0x8000 and counts down to zero, as eforth and forth-83
+        FOR NEXT masks offsets with 0x8000, as Forth-83, and counts down to zero, as eforth

         Still no DO LOOP +LOOP LEAVE CASE OF ENDOF ENDCASE